 Leading organizations have developed an agenda to help deal with disruption across their IA functions.
 This agenda includes the following six areas:

-KPMG's point of view on the future of IA provides organizations with ways to harness these six key areas effectively to help propel the business forward.
+The KPMG Future of IA point of view provides organizations with ways to harness these six key areas effectively to propel the business forward.